serverless/blog/posts/2016-12-15-serverless-v1.4.0.md

 **Note:** Serverless supports all [AWS Lambda runtimes](http://docs.aws.amazon.com/lambda/latest/dg/current-supported-versions.html) out of the box.
 You can change the runtime with the help of the `runtime` property in [`serverless.yml` file](https://serverless.com/framework/docs/providers/aws/guide/serverless.yml/).

-### Directory support for service installation via git
+### Directory support for service installation via GitHub URL

 The [Serverless examples repository](https://github.com/serverless/examples) is the go to point if you want to see some real world examples and learn how Serverless architectures can look like.

-The `serverless install` command makes it possible for you to download services based on git repository URLs.
+The `serverless install` command makes it possible for you to download services based on GitHub repository URLs.
 The downside was that only full repositories could be downloaded.

 Until now!
-A recent enhancement makes it possible to download specific directories from a git URL.
+A recent enhancement makes it possible to download specific directories from a GitHub URL.

 Want to play around with the REST API example which connects to a DynamoDB?